-Companies press for limited liability from virus lawsuits
+Companies seek to limit legal liability for virus infections

-As companies start planning their reopening in the coming weeks, business groups are pushing Congress to limit liability from potential lawsuits filed by workers and customers infected by the coronavirus.
+As companies start planning their reopenings, business groups are pushing Congress to limit liability from potential lawsuits filed by workers and customers infected by the coronavirus.

 They appear to have the White House’s ear.